More Than 40 Hot Springs for Hikers

 Kannabe Hiking Trails, Japan

-There are plenty of hot springs or onsens in Japan that are easy to access, Kannabe gives you some more views and exercise so you can enjoy the springs.
+There are plenty of hot springs or onsens in Japan that are easy to access, Kannabe trail gives you some more views and exercise so you can enjoy the springs.

 The Kannabe Highlands is a hilly area centered around the picturesque 467-meter-high Mount Kannabe (an inactive volcano).
 The area is also a part of the San'in Kaigan UNESCO Global Geopark, one of Japan's national geoparks.